-Here is our list of the Best Linux Patch Management tools:
+Here is our list of the ten Linux Patch Management tools:

-- Ivanti Web-based patch management tool for Linux, Unix, and Mac.
+- Ivanti Neurons for Patch Intelligence Web-based patch management tool for Linux, Unix, and Mac.
 It comes with automatic patch deployment, scheduling, and testing.
 It also includes a customizable reports system.

 - GFI LanGuard Patch management software for Linux, Microsoft, and macOS devices.
 On Linux, the tool supports RedHat Enterprise Linux, CentOS, Ubuntu, Debian, SUSE Linux Enterprise, openSUSE, and Fedora 19.